New Glasgow, Nova Scotia: Johnny Miles Running Event

 The Johnny Miles Marathon is a set of road races held each year on the third Sunday of June.
 It was founded in 1975 by local physician Dr. Johnny Miles Williston.
 Williston named the race after Johnny Miles, the legendary Nova Scotia marathoner for whom he was named.
 Williston served as co-director of the race until 2000.
 He died in December 2005.
 The "Johnny Walk," which is part of the event activities, is named for both Johnny Miles and Johnny Miles Williston.

 On June 20, 2010, the 35th Annual Johnny Miles Marathon and Running Event was held in New Glasgow with a record participation of over 2000 runners.
 In 2012 the event was named as Run Nova Scotia's event of the year.
 The popular event sold out in both 2012 and 2013.

 The event weekend features multiple races including a 5K, 10K, half-marathon and marathon.
 There is also a 5K kids race and a walking event called the "Johnny Walk."
 David MacLennan of Scotsburn, Nova Scotia holds the record for the most wins at the marathon distance, winning his 9th Johnny Miles Marathon in 2012.

 Education

 There are five schools in New Glasgow; including three primary-to-six elementary schools, a junior high school and a high school.
 The junior high school is made up of grades seven to nine.
 North Nova Education Centre, which opened its doors in 2003, is made up of grades nine to twelve, and has students from four ‘feeder’ schools, East Pictou Middle School, Trenton Middle School, New Glasgow Junior High School and Thorburn Consolidated.

+Transportation

+New Glasgow is served by a public transportation service called Pictou County Transit.
+The agency operates two bus routes that connect New Glasgow to nearby settlements including Pictou, Pictou Landing First Nation, Stellarton, Trenton, and Westville.

+The town is located on Nova Scotia Highway 104, part of the Trans-Canada Highway.